 Pani Puri, Golgappe, Puchka, Batashe... what's in a name?

-Why make your own ?
+Why make your own Pani Puri water?
 With all the negative media around the quality of water used by street vendors, of course owing to lack of facilities, and the health risks associated with it, it’s always a good idea to make your own Pani Puri water.

 Don’t forget the memes going around either! haha

-Also, because it’s really simple to make Pani Puri water at home!
+Also, because it’s really simple to make Pani Puri water and recreate the experience at home!

 You could store the concentrate / mix for a few weeks and add it to chilled water as and when required.
 Remember to let the Pani Puri water chill in the refrigerator for a couple of hours atleast for the flavours to work their magic.

-This is my favourite part of making Pani Puri water at home.
+This is my favourite part of making Pani Puri water at home, easy access!

 I, sometimes, add a teaspoon of mustard paste / sauce to the Pani Puri water, for some extra tang.
 Why not mustard powder?
 Because, mustard paste is already fermented and the tangy flavours pre-developed – cheat / instant method.
 By adding mustard powder, you would have to wait for the mustard to ferment and release its flavours in to the Pani Puri water.

 Time taken: 15 minutes